asqwerty666/asqwerty666/README.md

 ---
 Some facts about me,

-- I'm currently working in how to manage longitudinal support for XNAT into my [neuroimaging pipeline](https://github.com/asqwerty666/acenip).
+- I'm currently working some bioinformatic and neuroimaging projects
-- But we are in summer, so I keep getting fun with some kayaking and surfskate time!
+- Summer has gone, but I keep getting fun with some kayaking and surfskate time!